CS Portul Constanța: History

-In the 1990–91 season, under the same Romeo Giovani, Portul was promoted again to Divizia B, with players including G. Dinică, D. Ghișan, Mangri, Gheorghiță, Toma, D. Lupu, Crăciun, C. Mirea, C. Arăpașu, Șt.
-Petcu, P. Biliboacă, Toșa, Onisemiuc, and N. Bagia.
+In the 1990–91 season, under the same Romeo Giovani, Portul was promoted again to Divizia B, with players including Dinică, Ghișan, Mangri, Gheorghiță, Toma, Lupu, Crăciun, Mirea, Arăpașu, Petcu, P. Biliboacă, Toșa, Onisemiuc, and Bagia.

 Competing in Series I of the second division, Portul finished 11th in 1991–92 with Ion Constantinescu in charge from March after a short interim spell under Ștefan Petcu and Nicolae Ciobanu, 10th in 1992–93, and 12th in 1993–94 with Nicolae Leolea as head coach.
 In the 1994–95 season, Portul finished 13th and reached the Round of 32 of the Cupa României, where it lost 0–3 to Steaua București.
 The squad, coached by Vasile Mihu, included Dinică, Ghiță, T. Ștefan, Rădulescu, Puflene, Țăranu, Marin, M. Șerban, Feodor, Axinciuc, Cune, Neagu, Stelea, Stamate, Chirea, Dula, Lupu, Zadea, D. Șerban, Stere, Șimu, and Onisemiuc.
 The following season, Portul was relegated to Divizia C after finishing last in 1995–96.

+In the following years, Portul Constanța competed in Divizia C, finishing 9th in Series II in the 1996–97 season and being relegated at the end of the 1997–98 season after finishing 17th.
+However, the Portworkers managed to quickly return to the third tier by winning the Divizia D Constanța County title and finished as runners-up in the 1999–2000 season in Series II of Divizia C.

+Moved to Series III, Portul finished once again as runners-up in the 2000–01 season under Ion Constantinescu, then 11th in 2001–02, 5th in 2002–03, and 3rd in 2003–04.
+In the 2004–05 season, the team was transferred to Series II and managed to win the series, returning after nine years to the second division.

-In the following years, Portul Constanța mostly competed in Divizia C, with periods under coaches Ion Constantinescu in 2000–01 and 2005–06.
-During the 2006–07 season, the team was successively managed by Cristian Cămui, Constantin Funda, and Constantin Tîlvescu, finishing 4th in Series II.
-Gabriel Șimu took charge of the team in 2009 and managed it until its withdrawal from Liga III.
+In Divizia B, Portul played in Series I, where it ranked 15th under Ion Constantinescu at the end of the 2005–06 season and was relegated.
+During the 2006–07 season of Liga III, the team was successively managed by Cristian Cămui, Constantin Funda, and Constantin Tîlvescu, finishing 4th in Series II.
+This was followed by two consecutive 10th-place finishes in the 2007–08 and 2008–09 seasons.

-In the 2012–13 season, Doru Lupu served as head coach, leading the team to a 4th-place finish in the East Series of the regular season and 9th overall after the play-offs.
-Doru Lupu returned as coach between 2015 and 2019, and from 2021 to 2023 the team was again led by Gabriel Șimu.
-Since 2023, Portul has been coached by Doru Lupu.